BarthPaleologue/Blog/content/posts/ocean-simulation-webgpu/index.md

 The issue is that for now we only translate our vertices vertically, but in reality the waves should also move horizontally, combining to create a circular motion.

-Once again, Tessendorf's paper comes to the rescue with nice mathematicals derivations to achieve the choppy waves effect.
+Once again, Tessendorf's paper comes to the rescue with nice mathematical derivations to achieve the choppy waves effect.

 $$
 D(x, t) = \sum_{k} -i \frac{k}{|k|} \tilde{h}(k, t) \exp(i k \cdot x)